lukewhitehouse/svg-icon-workflow/README.md

 ---

+In light of the feedback I've been getting from a [cheeky retweet](https://twitter.com/Real_CSS_Tricks/status/799371537253945345) by CSS Tricks, I'm going to be creating an updated post over on my Web Development blog, [Assortment](https://assortment.io), follow the blog on [twitter](https://twitter.com/assortmentio) for updates.

+---

 ## Usage

 This repository has been setup to act as a demonstration on how you can use this proposed workflow in your projects.
 Please use the following guide to learn how to utilise the workflow, then feel free to modify this into your own projects.